When you hear the words “eating disorder,” what’s the first thing that comes to mind?

 Binge-eating disorder is most commonly treated in an outpatient setting, but some people may require hospitalization or a residential treatment program.

-Treatment services for binge-eating disorder are likely to vary by person but typically include psychotherapy (including individual, family or couples, or group therapy), family member support or education, specialized nutrition counseling and medication therapy.
+Treatment services for binge-eating disorder vary by person but typically include psychotherapy (including individual, family or couples, or group therapy), family member support or education, specialized nutrition counseling and medication therapy.

-Bulik and other researchers conducted a systematic review and meta-analysis of treatment options for binge-eating disorder that was published in the Annals of Internal Medicine in 2016.
+Analysis by Dr. Bulik and other researchers on treatment options for binge-eating disorder was published in the Annals of Internal Medicine in 2016.

-Their review concluded that several courses of treatment helped reduce binge eating and the negative feelings that people often experience because of it: cognitive behavioral therapy; lisdexamfetamine (Vyvanse, the first drug approved by the Food and Drug Administration for treating binge-eating disorder in adults); antidepressants such as fluoxetine (Prozac), bupropion (Wellbutrin), sertraline (Zoloft), escitalopram (Lexapro) and citalopram (Celexa); and the anti-seizure drug topiramate (Topamax).
+Their review concluded that several courses of treatment helped reduce binge eating and the negative feelings that people often experience because of it, including:

 A New Study for Binge-Eating Disorder

-Bulik is leading a new study, the Binge Eating Genetics INitiative (BEGIN), to better understand genetic factors that may be associated with binge-eating disorder and bulimia nervosa in order to develop better treatments for the millions of people who suffer from these illnesses.
+Dr. Bulik led a new study, the Binge Eating Genetics INitiative (BEGIN), to better understand genetic factors that may be associated with binge-eating disorder and bulimia nervosa.
+Researchers intend to use insights from the study to develop better treatments.

 Need help for binge-eating disorder for yourself or a loved one?
 Contact the UNC Center of Excellence for Eating Disorders at 984-974-3834.